An Unwanted Child

 Israel is the redeemed child of Ezekiel 16.
 Once a group of squabbling brothers, God approaches her and says: “Live!”
 She grows numerous and strong.
 She conquers her enemies and what nation compares with Israel in riches and fame in the days of David and Solomon (1 Kings 10:27)?

 Israel's faithful love should have been for her covenant God but instead she bows down to lifeless idols and trusts in the power of foreign nations.
 For this, God strips her of her glory and gives her into the hands of her enemies, naked and exposed.
-The prophet Ezekiel himself is sitting in Babylonian captivity when he writes this allegorical tale.
+The prophet Ezekiel is sitting in Babylonian captivity when he writes this allegorical tale of judgement to Israel.

 Ezekiel 16 is a hard chapter and yet, as with many others in Scripture, it’s not without a glimmer of hope.
 It ends with these words: “I will deal with you as you have done...yet I will remember my covenant with you...and I will establish for you an everlasting covenant...and you shall know that I am the Lord….when I atone for you for all that you have done” (Ezekiel 16:59-63).